 Note: The port ID is a value from 0 to 255 and can modify it within the port by specifying the vlan.
 The default value is 128.

-Since it is known that SW3’s g1/3 port cannot be the designated port, nor root port, any port that is not chosen for any of the above options enters the Blocking state.
-This is where the loops are eliminated.
-Let’s look at the end result of the diagram:
+Since it is known that SW3’s g1/3 port cannot be the designated port, nor root port, any port that is not chosen for any of the above options enters the Blocking state, and the loops are eliminated.
+Let’s look at the result of the diagram: